 This campground near Prescott doesn’t require any hiking.
 But fear not—adventures galore are nearby.
 In fact, not only can you hike but there are opportunities for mountain biking, horseback riding, gold panning (good luck!), and archaeological sightseeing.
 With the ponderosa pines and a 55-acre lake, you’ll be set for your breathtaking weekend getaway.
 1 hour and 40 minutes away

 Okay, so this one is going to take some effort, guys.
-You’ll need mental patience and physical stamina, but trust us — Havasupai is worth it, times 1000!
+You’ll need mental patience and physical stamina, but trust us — Havasupai is worth it, times 1,000!
 If you’re one of the lucky ones to get a permit (sometimes taking over a year in advance), you’ll be hiking 10 miles to Havasu Falls — and the views are really worth the hike.
 Equally impressive to Havasu Falls is the nearby Mooney Falls.
 Be sure to scale down the chains and ladders to the base if you aren’t too afraid of heights.
 Swimming, jumping off small waterfalls, and camping in one of the best spots in Arizona — you’ll realize why these permits are high demand.
-Don’t forget your GoPro!
-4 hours and 30 minutes away
+Fitt Tip: make sure you make a reservation with the Havasupai Tribe before making the trip, it’s required 4 hours and 30 minutes away

 Camping at the North Rim is just your typical campground.
 You know, except that it sits at the edge of the Grand Canyon!
 For a small overnight fee, you’ll get to see both the sunset and sunrise on the canyon walls.
 Truly, we can’t think of a better place to sip a coffee.
 6 hours away